 Sand Point Beach is one of the most popular city parks in the summer.
 Located at 14349 Crest Avenue N.E., next to the most-used DNR boat access to Prior Lake, Sand Point Beach is a great destination for swimmers, boaters and families.
-The beach offers two picnic shelters, play equipment, three sand volleyball courts, horseshoe pits, a fishing pier, restrooms, boat slips and canoe racks for rent.
+The beach offers two picnic shelters, play equipment, three sand volleyball courts, permanent bean bag boards, a fishing pier, restrooms, boat slips and canoe racks for rent.
 For more information about canoe/kayak rack slot rental or boat slips slots at Sand Point Beach, call the Recreation Department at (952) 447-9820.

 WATZL'S POINT BEACH

 Located in Lakefront Park, 5000 Kop Parkway, S.E., Watzl's Point is a popular stop for lake users.
 Reaching the beach requires a quarter mile hike from the parking areas in Lakefront Park and is easily accessible from the lake.
 There is no fee to use Watzl's Point Beach.
 Amenities include restrooms, boatslips, and picnic tables.